Preschool Teacher | Ms. Katy Eagan

 "I choose Waldorf because of its enriching and rewarding environment."

-Laura Kravitz has received her Certification in Early Childhood Education from Micha-el Institute, s a tutorship program graduate in cupuncture and Chinese edical erbology and earned her Doctor of Oriental Medicin (D.O.M.).
-She obtained a Bachelor of Science in Nursing from the University of Central Florida and ttended St. John’s ollege.
+Laura Kravitz has received her Certification in Early Childhood Education from Micha-el Institute, she is a tutorship program graduate in acupuncture and Chinese medical herbology and earned her Doctor of Oriental Medicine (D.O.M.).
+She obtained a Bachelor of Science in Nursing from the University of Central Florida and attended St. John’s College.

 She enjoys gardening and handwork.